JetBrains/ring-ui/components/migration-to-2.3.0.md

 That will give you some nice helper features.

-Also we have upgraded React itself from 0.11 to 0.14 version, so there are many important changes.
+Also we have upgraded React itself from 0.11 to 0.14 which brings more important changes.

 Key changes:
-* React package was splitted into two ones: **React** and **ReactDOM**
+* React package was splitted into two: **React** and **ReactDOM**
 * **renderComponent** method was renamed to **render**
 * Instead of **Component()** we now have to do **React.createElement(Component)**
 * **setProps** was deprecated (you can use our own **rerender** method instead)
 * **getDOMNode** was replaced with **ReactDOM.findDOMNode** (you also can use our own **node** property)
 * **transferPropsTo** was deprecated and we can now use awesome spread operator **{...}** instead
-* We do not use React mixins anymore (as an antipattern and because of incompatibility with ES6 class syntax).
+* We do not use React mixins anymore (because it was an antipattern and because of incompatibility with ES6 classes).
 Use other design patterns, such as inheritance, composition or decorator.
 * React addons were separated into several packages (react-addons-create-fragment, react-addons-test-utils, etc.)
 * The React team no longer supports the classSet addon and it has moved to a separate project [classnames](https://www.npmjs.com/package/classnames)